Jaderfonseca/lime-smile-classifier/README.md

 ## ⚠️ Limitations

+- Synthetic dataset with limited variation.
-- Only a subset of test cases inspected (5 Smile, 5 Not Smile + 1 error case).
+- Small subset of cases inspected (5 Smile, 5 Not Smile, +1 error).
-- Small synthetic dataset, limited variation.
-- Some ambiguous labels (e.g., idx 132).
+- Ambiguity in some labels (e.g., idx 132: misclassified by the model and unclear even for humans).
-- LIME often highlights borders/eyes beyond mouths.
-- Explanations may vary due to perturbation randomness.
+- LIME may highlight irrelevant borders/eyes, and explanations vary with perturbations.
 ___

 ## License